MileHacker Logo

 Quiet Zones

 Religious sites are places of worship.
-Maintain silence and respect, particularly during religious services.
+Maintain silence and respect, particularly at the time of religious services.